snapshot-labs/overlord/README.md

   - `address` (string): EVM token contract address (e.g., `0x1f9840a85d5af5bf1d1762f925bdaddc4201f984`)
   - `decimals` (number): Token decimals (e.g., `18`)

-**Returns:** Array of numbers representing USD unit prices for each token
+**Returns:** Array of arrays, where each inner array contains the USD unit prices for the strategies in the corresponding request.

 ## Error Handling

 The server uses centralized error handling middleware that automatically catches and formats errors into standardized JSON-RPC 2.0 responses.
 All errors are processed through a single error handler that distinguishes between validation errors (400) and internal server errors (500).

+**Request Limits:** Requests with more than 100 strategy objects in the params array will return a 400 Bad Request error.

 For validation errors, the `data` field contains an array of specific field errors: